sindhujl/MARKET-RESEARCH-OF-AUTOMOTIVE-INDUSTRY/README.md

 Tips for power bi:
 If you are incorporating custom background make sure to turn of background, adjust ur padding to make the visuals look pleasing.
-Always keep your dimension tables on top and flat tables in bottom for detailed model view, seperate table for date functions is a best practice.
+Always keep your dimension tables on top and flat tables in bottom for detailed model view, seperate table for date is a best practice.
 Create new table and store the key measures. only create calculated columns in need, always opt for measures as it calculates on a fly and doesn't store data.